Overview

 👀 On the Ground

-The main viewpoint is a grassy riverbank with direct sight lines to the full width of the falls.
-Bamboo raft operators at the dock take visitors across the river and to the base of the falls - the 15-minute ride gets you close enough to feel the spray and hear the full roar of the water.
-The pool at the base is a vivid jade-green from the minerals suspended in the water.
-On the Vietnamese bank, rice terraces rise behind the viewing area and the karst mountains frame the falls on both sides.
-On busy days, Chinese tourists on the opposite bank are visible on their own viewing platforms.
-The area around the falls has a small village with food stalls and guesthouses.
+The main viewpoint is a flat grassy bank with unobstructed sight lines to the full width of the falls.
+Bamboo raft operators run short trips across the river to the base of the falls - close enough to feel spray and hear the full roar of the water.
+The pool at the base runs jade-green from suspended minerals.
+On the Vietnamese bank, rice terraces rise behind the viewing area and karst peaks frame both sides.
+On busy days, Chinese visitors are visible on viewing platforms directly across the border.
+One thing to know before you arrive: your phone may switch automatically to China Standard Time when you get near the border - that's one hour ahead of Vietnam.
+Check your clock when you get there and fix it before it causes problems with transport or alarms.

 Travel Tips